copperdogma/matter-skull-switch/docs/wiring.md

 ## Physical Mounting Recommendations

-1. Use Dupont connectors directly to ESP32 pins for PIR sensor and LED
+1. Use Dupont connectors directly to ESP32 pins for the push-button and LED.
-2. Make GND pigtail to ESP32 GND because we need two ground connections (PIR sensor and LED)
+2. Make a GND pigtail to the ESP32 GND because two ground connections are needed (button and LED).
-3. Add small dab of non-conductive hot glue at connector bases for stability
+3. Add a small dab of non-conductive hot glue at connector bases for stability.
-4. Mount PIR sensor at 7-10 ft height for optimal coverage
+4. Ensure the push-button is accessible from outside the enclosure.
-5. Ensure ESP32 board is protected from dust and moisture
+5. Ensure the ESP32 board is protected from dust and moisture.